adunkman/dunkman.me/_posts/2013-08-07-deploying-static-websites-to-amazon-s3.md

 My hesitation to use Amazon S3 has always been deploying --- I wanted something as simple as Heroku's push-to-deploy.
 After a bit of struggling, I ended up writing a [Rake](http://rake.rubyforge.org/) task to do it all for me.
 To see the complete source (including the build task), check out [this site on GitHub](https://github.com/adunkman/dunkman.me/blob/master/Rakefile).

+Rake task to deploy the `_site/` directory to an S3 bucket:

 ```ruby
 desc "Deploy site to Amazon S3"
 task :deploy => :build do